-34 Fannie Mae considers shared equity mortgage loans as those secured by properties in CLTs or inclusionary zoning programs, or those that have resale restrictions to preserve affordable housing stock in communities over the long term.
+35 Fannie Mae considers shared equity mortgage loans as those secured by properties in CLTs or inclusionary zoning programs, or those that have resale restrictions to preserve affordable housing stock in communities over the long term.
 Descriptions and guidelines may be found in Fannie Mae's Selling Guide Chapter B5-5, Community Seconds, CLTs, DU Refi Plus and Refi Plus, and Loans with Resale Restrictions.

-- Conducting research and data analysis to understand the market size, challenges, and opportunities for preserving the long-term affordability of shared equity property types, as well as related financing issues. - Distributing findings to bring clarity to the marketplace, which encourages capital sources to venture into lending and investing in these market segments where they may not have done so previously. - Develop and execute a comprehensive outreach strategy to educate and seek input from the industry.
-In addition to engaging with program providers, housing counselors, other non-profits, government organizations, industry leaders and subject matter experts, engage lenders (1) to educate them further about our existing eligibility guidelines and products and help them in meeting loan delivery requirements and (2) to seek key input to identify potential opportunities to simplify requirements, increase eligibility, and increase delivery of shared equity mortgage loans. - Identify potential policy updates in order to increase borrower and property eligibility, simplify loan requirements, and ultimately increase liquidity by leveraging information gathered through outreach, market research, and employing a test and learn approach to assess feasibility.
+products and help them in meeting loan delivery requirements and (2) to seek key input to identify potential opportunities to simplify requirements, increase eligibility, and increase delivery of shared equity mortgage loans.

+٠ Identify potential policy updates in order to increase borrower and property eligibility, simplify loan requirements, and ultimately increase liquidity by leveraging information gathered through outreach, market research, and employing a test and learn approach to assess feasibility.

+SMART Factors Fannie Mae will undertake the following measurable Actions in the years indicated.

-Year Actions 2018 that may co whether to disseminat information a leading industry organization to consider the advisability of creating a new housing database ontribute to calculating the true size and scope of the shared equity market and determine create it.
-If determined it will be created, provide input and guidance on development and ion including assessing existing available data and identifying gaps, recommending additional to be collected, reviewing survey design, and evaluating how it will be used by stakeholders an understanding of characteristics, trends, and policy impact Analyze Fannie Mae's current portfolio of shared equity loans for the purpose of underst performance and characteristics by geography, program type, and financing in order to p nnie Mae's current portfolio of shared equity loans for the purpose of understanding a and characteristics by geography, program type, and financing in order to provide insights stry and inform outreach and product development efforts; publish results for the public-by Demonstra te industry leadership by: with pro industr market pating in one-two key conferences as a means to develop and maintain relationships ogram providers, housing counselors, other non-profits, government organizations, y leaders, and subject matter experts, all of whom can help us to better understand issues and opportunities; stay abreast of best practices and successful strategies; product activities; and communicate the "Duty to Serve" message by Q4 end . profits, end f identify ting a roundtable with industry stakeholders (e.g., lenders, servicers, program providers, non- and government organizations), industry leaders, and subject matter experts to meet - by Q3 or the purpose of discussing, analyzing, and solving for the challenges facing shared equity, ing loan product enhancements, and policy updates and providing input as Fannie Mae eents the activities outlined in the Plan. year afford accurately Mae lender nethodologies - by Q4 end - for tracking shared equity loans that meet FHFA's criteria of 30- ability, preemptive options to purchase and limit of proceeds at resale, in order to report loan product deliveries and to refine Baselines for subsequent years.
-Engage the five Fannie is who deliver the most shared equity loans to Fannie Mae in order to understand how they capture these features.
+Year Actions 2018 Work with a leading industry organization to consider the advisability of creating a new housing database that may contribute to calculating the true size and scope of the shared equity market and determine whether to create it.
+If determined it will be created, provide input and guidance on development and dissemination including assessing existing available data and identifying gaps, recommending additional information to be collected, reviewing survey design, and evaluating how it will be used by stakeholders to increase an understanding of characteristics, trends, and policy impact.
+Analyze Fannie Mae's current portfolio of shared equity loans for the purpose of understanding performance and characteristics by geography, program type, and financing in order to provide insights to the industry and inform outreach and product development efforts; publish results for the public.
+Demonstrate industry leadership by: Participating in two key conferences as a means to develop and maintain relationships with program providers, housing counselors, other non-profits, government organizations, industry leaders, and subject matter experts, all of whom can help us to better understand market issues and opportunities; stay abreast of best practices and successful strategies; inform product activities; and communicate the "Duty to Serve" message.
+Facilitating a roundtable with industry stakeholders (e.g., lenders, servicers, program providers, non- profits, and government organizations), industry leaders, and subject matter experts to meet for the purpose of discussing, analyzing, and solving for the challenges facing shared equity, identifying loan product enhancements, and policy updates and providing input as Fannie Mae implements the activities outlined in the Plan.
+Review credit and/or collateral policy, evaluating opportunities to update shared equity lending parameters for the purpose of: Identifying variances that will help us test the feasibility of changes.
+Introduce one product variance that will enable Fannie Mae to partner with lenders to test and learn one or more market, economic, or operational impacts for the purpose of increasing mortgage loan purchases.
+One or more participating lenders will be chosen based on level of interest, capacity potential, volume of loan delivery to Fannie Mae, and market focus.
+Fannie Mae will also work with a program provider to identify opportunities and ensure the terms and conditions of the variance will meet the needs of the homeowners.
+The variance outcome will be evaluated in 2019 and success will be based on actual volume delivery relative to projected delivery as well as positive lender feedback on the changes implemented.
+Identifying opportunities to provide lenders and program providers with further guidance on program organizational standards and best practices.